jeremytregunna/objective-c-conventions/README.md

 These guidelines build on Apple's existing [Coding Guidelines for Cocoa](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html).
 Unless explicitly contradicted below, assume that all of Apple's guidelines apply as well.
+They have also been adapted from [GitHub's objective-c-guidelines](https://github.com/github/objective-c-guidelines).

 ## Whitespace

- * Tabs, not spaces.
+ * Spaces, not tabs.
  * End files with a newline.
  * Make liberal use of vertical whitespace to divide code into logical chunks.

 ## Documentation and Organization

- * All method declarations should be documented.
+ * All public method declarations should be documented.
- * Comments should be hard-wrapped at 80 characters.
- * Comments should be [Tomdoc](http://tomdoc.org/)-style.
+ * Comments should be [Appledoc](https://github.com/tomaz/appledoc/)-style.
  * Use `#pragma mark`s to categorize methods into functional groupings and protocol implementations, following this general structure:

 ```objc